 Choose a Funeral Director – How To Go About It.

-There is no harm at all in making enquiries before you or your loved one dies – better yet get it planned and paid for years in advance with a prepaid funeral.
+There is no harm at all in making enquiries before you or your loved one dies.
+If you know death is not far away, a prepaid plan can often be cheaper than waiting until the inevitable occurs.
+Even a couple of weeks in advance we have known it to save £1700 – follow the link below.
+Better yet get it planned and paid for years in advance with a prepaid funeral.
 But assuming it is too late for that and that you have checked that there isn’t a prepaid plan, why not have a brief chat with a couple of local undertakers?
 Find out what the costs are likely to be, and what extras they recommend.
 These can add massively to the costs if you caught unawares and vulnerable by a smooth salesman.
-Better than a last minute panic when some target driven undertakers will talk you into lots of pointless extras “to show how much you loved” the person who has died.
+Better than a last-minute panic when some target driven undertakers will talk you into lots of pointless extras “to show how much you loved” the person who has died.

 Clearly, local reputation is an important issue, but the giants are buying small local funeral directors all the time, so the firm a friend dealt with 12 months ago may no longer be run by the same folk, even though the name over the door is the same.

 There are a couple of main trade associations, the Society of Independent Funeral Directors (SAIF) and the National Association of Funeral Directors (NAFD).
 Both of these have codes of practice for your protection.

 Clearly, some people will have specific requirements – perhaps religious or just personal such as wanting to be taken to the funeral in a motorcycle and sidecar.
 You would be surprised at the range of requirements.
 Not all undertakers provide a 24-hour service and if that is what you need, you may have to talk to another firm.